zeroluck/docs/sources/articles/gluu-server-ce.md

 ## Installation of mod_ox for testing

-mod_ox is an access control apache module that enables a server to support OpenID Connect and UMA endpoints. mod_ox is written in C.  Installation instructions for Apache on Windows, Ubuntu, and CentOS can be found in the following [pdf document](http://www.gluu.co/modox-pdf)
+mod_ox is an access control apache module that enables an application server to support OpenID Connect and UMA endpoints. mod_ox is written in C.  Installation instructions for Apache on Windows, Ubuntu, and CentOS can be found in the following [pdf document](http://www.gluu.co/modox-pdf)

 ## Test Use cases